bywatersolutions/koha-offline-circulation/README.md

    JOIN biblioitems bi ON bi.biblionumber = bib.biblionumber
    ```

-3. Optionally set a cache expiry on both reports (e.g. an hour) — with
+3. Optionally set a cache expiry on both reports (e.g. an hour).
+With
    memcached active, a whole fleet of circulation computers downloading at
    the same time costs the server a single SQL run.